Execution date set for Missouri man who shot police officer - NewsBreak

 The U.S. Supreme Court in March declined to hear the case, leading to the setting of the execution date.

 Johnson's attorney, Shawn Nolan, said in a statement that Johnson's execution was the result of racial bias in McCulloch's administration.
-He said Johnson, who is Black, is remorseful and has been a model prisoner who does not deserve the death penalty.
+She said Johnson, who is Black , is remorseful and has been a model prisoner who does not deserve the death penalty.

 Because the St. Louis County Prosecuting Attorney's office agrees that Johnson's conviction and death sentence should be investigated, "the court should not have scheduled his execution," Nolan said.
 "We plan to pursue all available avenues for judicial relief and executive clemency on Kevin’s behalf.”